hhandika/nahpu/website/docs/day_one.md

 You can add project description.
 This is optional, but it is useful to help you remember the project purpose and scope.

 Then, select the main catalog format.
 The app currently supports mammal and bird catalog formats.
-We separate bats from other mammmal.
+We separate bats from other mammal.
 The bat format will have a forearm field in the measurement form.
 You can change the catalog format later in the project settings.
 NAHPU allows to catalog all supported taxon groups within the same project.

 After you create a project, the app will automatically generate a project UUID.
 This is a unique identifier used throughout the database to distinguish records from different projects.
 We used [UUID version 4](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 It is almost impossible for two UUIDs to collide.